-We tried out the retro-styled Kodak phone you totally missed at CES 2017
+Kodak Ektra Android smartphone enters U.S. with a lower price, updated camera

 Everything about the Kodak Ektra is meant to revive nostalgia of Kodak’s “Ektra” camera from the 1940s — notably the leather finish on the back of the smartphone.
 On the back of the device sits a large 21-megapixel camera, reminiscent of the Nokia Lumia 1020.

-More: Watch: Kodak CEO Jeff Clarke shows off company’s new Ektra smartphone

-Sadly, there’s no optical zoom — meaning the camera’s size is only for aesthetic purposes.
-Keep in mind that we have seen phones with 21-megapixels before, such as the Moto X Style from 2015 which had a normal smartphone camera on the back.
+Sadly, there’s no optical zoom — and while Kodak said the large size of the camera is largely an aesthetic choice, the anti-glare glass “collects more light, and therefore more data.”
+Kodak claims it helps improve image quality.

-Still, the design of the Ektra is unique and something different — even if it is a little thick.
+The design of the Ektra is unique and something different — even if it is a little thick.
+Kodak says it’s meant to be chunky, as it’s meant to help the device be more ergonomic for one-handed photography.

 The bottom of the device curves out, acting as a grip when holding the device in landscape mode.
 It felt comfortable and compact, only packing a 5-inch display.
 What’s handy is the dedicated camera button on the right side — there is a power button above it, and volume controls at the top right edge.
 You can double tap the button to launch the camera.

-Note: Update: Kodak and Bullitt Group are bringing the Kodak Ektra to the U.S. with a lower price tag and an improved camera.
-By Julian Chokkattu.